Small steps to making sustainable fashion choices

 We’re taking our own cups to coffee shops, buying reusable food wrap and being more conscious about eating less but better meat.

-But have you thought about how sustainable your wardrobe is?
+There are lots of ways to reduce your carbon footprint, but have you thought about how sustainable your wardrobe is?

 What’s the problem with cotton?